Assyrian rebellion: Battle

 A messenger was sent to Malik Ismael that told him that the Turkish army and their Kurdish allies were waiting to destroy them as they have occupied Julamerg and the district of Leon.
-A few Assyrian men went to the mountain of Istanbul and confirmed what the messenger had said and saw the large forces of Turks and Kurds.
+A few Assyrian scouts went to the mountain of Istanbul and confirmed what the messenger had said and saw the large forces of Turks and Kurds.

-In the early morning the fighting began and the Turks were bombarding the Assyrians with artillery and machine gun fire.
+In the early morning the fighting began and the Turks were attacking the Assyrians with artillery and machine gun fire.
 The Assyrians were significantly outnumbered and outgunned and were using British single fire rifles.
-The Assyrians were waiting for help from the British army or navy but it never arrived and they struggled in battle using the inferior weaponry.
+The Assyrians were waiting for help from the British Army or Navy, but it never arrived, and they struggled in battle using inferior weaponry.
 Assyrians then retreated to Iraq.

-Assyrians then launched a counterattack after gathering in Amediya in the face of Turkish machine gun fire and artillery.
+Assyrians then launched a counterattack after gathering in Amediya, in the face of Turkish machine gun fire and artillery.
 Assyrians defeated the Turks in a series of battles and captured several towns in Iraq and the Turks retreated to their border.
-The victorious battles by the Assyrians in the face of incredible odds was said to be incredible to observers.
+The victorious battles by the Assyrians in the face of incredible odds were described as incredible by observers.

-British warplanes then arrived and dropped bombs in Asheeta ending the conflict.
+British warplanes then arrived and dropped bombs in Asheeta, with the goal to stop the conflict.

+The rebellion was suppressed by the Turkish army on 26 September as the remaining Assyrians and some British officers fled back to northern Iraq.

+Cafer Tayyar Eğilmez's 7th Corps (Turkey) with the 2nd and 17th Divisions was involved in putting down the revolt.